 Methadone works as a form of addiction treatment by providing two beneficial effects:1

-- Minimizes the painful symptoms of opioid withdrawal.
+- Minimizing the painful symptoms of opioid withdrawal.

-- Blocks euphoric feelings produced by other opioid substances like heroin and painkillers, reducing cravings, and discouraging abuse.
+- Blocking euphoric feelings produced by other opioid substances like heroin and painkillers, reducing cravings, and discouraging abuse.

-While there is some controversy among certain recovery groups about using medication in addiction recovery, methadone can be a safe and effective tool when used appropriately.
+While there is some controversy among certain recovery groups about using medication in addiction recovery, methadone can be a safe and effective tool when it is used appropriately.

-People who misuse opioids may find themselves in a dangerous cycle of seeking an intense rush, feeling the crash after the short-lived high, and experiencing strong cravings for more of the drug.4 Methadone eliminates the rush, crash, and craving pattern to help break the cycle of addiction.4 With a notably decreased compulsion to seek out and use opioids, the individual can commit more of their time and energy toward activities that contribute to their mental, physical, and social health.
+People who misuse opioids may find themselves in a dangerous cycle of seeking an intense rush, feeling the crash after the short-lived high, and experiencing strong cravings for more of the drugs.4 Methadone eliminates this rush, crash, and craving pattern to help break the cycle of addiction.4 With a notably decreased compulsion to seek out and use opioids, the individual can commit more of their time and energy to activities that contribute to their mental, physical, and social health.